Reduction of Class Activation Uncertainty with Background Information: Introduction

 \section{Introduction}

-Although deep machine learning models have brought revolutionary performance in computer vision, deep learning models often perform poorly on test data due to poor generalization \cite{caruana2000overfitting}.
+\IEEEPARstart{A}{lthough} deep machine learning models have brought revolutionary performance in computer vision, deep learning models often perform poorly on test data due to poor generalization \cite{caruana2000overfitting}.
 The classification score for each class is a weighted sum of the final convolutional layer outputs.
-Researchers have recently observed that some spatial positions (x,y) of the last convolutional layer contribute a high value toward the score for an image \cite{zhou2016learning}.
+Researchers have recently observed that some spatial positions (x,y) of the last convolutional layer contribute a high value toward the score for an image \cite{zhou2016learning} for a class.
 Such a spatial position (x,y) usually contains a pattern of that class.
 That brings us the opportunity to see the effect of performance enhancement techniques on recognizing individual features.

-Uncertainties in the deep learning model are coming from deep layers and how the final head layer interprets the information from the last convolutional layers.
+Uncertainties in the deep learning model originate from deep layers and how the final head layer interprets the information from the last convolutional layers.
 The performance of transfer-learned models also varies depending on the structure of the models \cite{kolesnikov2020big}.
 Therefore, simpler deep neural networks (DNNs) may not propagate important features of a few classes in a large dataset \cite{zagoruyko2016wide}.
 However, even larger DNNs or DNNs of moderate size do not ensure good performance.
 One common reason for their poor performance is prioritizing less relevant features instead of important and robust patterns.
 Fig. \ref{Bird} shows one such situation and the effect of our proposed improvement.
 Fig. \ref{Bird}(a) shows the image of the bird.
-Fig. \ref{Bird}(b),(c) shows class activation maps (CAMs) respectively for the traditional and for the proposed model.
+Fig. \ref{Bird}(b) and Fig. \ref{Bird}(c) shows class activation maps (CAMs) respectively for the traditional and the proposed model.
 Later subplots present CAMs on images and deep feature factorization on the image.
 A bird might be sitting and its eyes can be closed in a test image.
-A network deciding the class of an image by seeing most portions of a bird is expected to be more robust than a network deciding a class by seeing the legs and eyes on an image.
+A neural network deciding the class of an image by seeing most portions of a bird is expected to be more robust than a neural network, predicting by seeing the legs and eyes on an image \cite{kapidis2019multitask}.